Runemoro/shortest-path/README.md

     - Whether to display the number of tiles travelled, number of tiles remaining or disable counting
   - Tile counter step: `1`
     - The number of tiles between the displayed tile counter numbers
+  - Calculation cutoff: `5`
+    - The cutoff threshold in number of ticks (0.6 seconds) of no progress being made towards the path target before the calculation will be stopped
 - Display
   - Draw path on world map: ✅ `true`
     - Whether the path should be drawn on the world map